 It is all really quite simple but for most of my life I ignored Jesus.
 I'm not sure I believed him about the plentiful harvest and I rarely obeyed him. to pray for harvesters.

-A few years ago I was at a regional meeting with MB Mission folks and suddenly phones around the room started chiming.
+A few years ago I was at a regional meeting with some folks from a mission agency and suddenly phones around the room started chiming.
 Alarms were going off and I wasn't sure what was going on.
 It was 10:02 and they were going to obey Jesus.

 Ever since that day, I've worked to obey Jesus.
 My alarm goes off at 10:02 every morning and I pray.
 Sometimes I stop and pray for several minutes.
 Sometimes I'm with others and we pray together.
 Sometimes I shoot simple one phrase prayers off and continue about my day.
 But every day I'm reminded to obey Jesus and pray for harvesters to be sent out into the harvest.